Skip to content

 Carlo Maratta Frame

-Reproduction of a Carlo Maratta picture frame gilt on wood.
-This 18th-century model is available in any size.
-Therefore, you can fit it with any painting.
+This is a reproduction of a Carlo Maratta picture frame, gilt on wood.
+This 18th-century model is available in any size to be paired with any painting.

 Carlo Maratta frame properties

-This reproduction is made with ayous and tulipwood combined together.
+This reproduction is made with ayous and tulipwood combined.
 We use ayous for the front side and tulipwood for the backside of the frame.
 As a result, we obtain the maximum strength with the minimum weight.

-You can customize the rabbet width as you prefer, we usually make it wide 1 cm.
-If you need to cover a bigger part of the painting, you can ask to make it wider.
-The rabbet depth instead, depends on the thickness of the painting.
-In most of our models, it is at least 2 cm.
-You can always ask to have it deeper.
+You can customize the rabbet width as you prefer.
+We usually make it 1 cm wide, but you can ask to make it wider to cover a more significant part of the painting.
+The rabbet depth, instead, depends on the thickness of the painting.
+It is at least 2 cm in most models, but you can always ask to have it deeper.

 Section width cm 8